tlswg/tls-key-update/draft-ietf-tls-extended-key-update.md

 ### State Machine (Responder)

 The responder starts in the START state with synchronized transmit and receive epochs (rx := E; tx := E) and no update in progress.
-Application data can be sent at any time with the current transmit epoch and is accepted if the epoch matches the receiver's view or, if retention is active, the previous epoch.
+Application data can be transmitted at any time using the sender's current transmit epoch.
+A receiver must accept application data if the epoch tag on the DTLS record equals the receiver's current receive epoch.
+If the receiver has retention active (retain_old == true), the receiver must also accept DTLS records whose epoch tag equals the remembered previous epoch.

 Upon receiving an ExtendedKeyUpdate(key_update_request) (Req), the responder transitions to RESPOND.
-The responder MAY defer sending key_update_response under load; in that case it MUST acknowledge the request with an ACK and retransmit the response until it is acknowledged by the initiator, as specified in DTLS considerations.
+The responder may defer sending key_update_response under load; in that case it must acknowledge the request with an ACK and retransmit the response until it is acknowledged by the initiator, as specified in DTLS considerations.
 When sent, key_update_response is tagged with the current tx.
 After sending the response, the responder enters WAIT_I_NKU.

 When a new_key_update (NKU) is received with the correct epoch, the responder activates retention mode: the old epoch is remembered, the receive epoch is incremented, and application data is accepted under both epochs for a transition period.
 The responder then sends its own NKU tagged with the old transmit epoch and moves to WAIT_ACK.